 Once the property has been classified, it is time to divide it between the spouses.
 One way of doing is to figure out the value of the property and selling it, the spouses would then divide the proceeds between them fairly.
 Another way is to assign items to each spouse.
 It is also possible for the divorcing spouses to hold a property together, although this option will keep the spouses interacting due to continued monetary involvement.
 Alongside property, any debts must also be divided; these include mortgages, credit card debts, or car loans.
 It is also important to classify debt before division due to the possibility that debt can also be either marital or separate property.

-If the Parties Cannot Reach an Uncontested Divorce Agreement
+If the Parties Cannot Reach an Uncontested Divorce Settlement Agreement

 Obtaining Legal Help in Georgia